wp-plugins/upi-crm-universal-crm-solution/readme.txt

 Step 2: map all your existing forms and fields onto UpiCRM's structured database UpiCRM needs to import all your old data and map all your current forms and fields onto its superset of structured database.
 In order to perform this task, navigate to the "General Settings" screen on the UpiCRM sub-menu.
 Please remember to perform this task again if you're adding more new forms to your site in the future!

-Use the dropdown menus on this screen in order to map ALL your current forms fields onto the UpiCRM structured database.
+Use the drop-down menus on this screen in order to map ALL your current forms fields onto the UpiCRM structured database.

 Tip: if you are using an additional field that does not appear on the UpiCRM predefined fields list, you can always add it to the UpiCRM database using the "Add additional fields and datatypes to UpiCRM" option.

 Note: this procedure needs to be performed only once per every form on your website.
-UpiCRM Lead status:
-Use this screen in order to add or change a status.
+UpiCRM Lead status: Use this screen in order to add or change a status.